 Whoever knows anything about hosting claims that server location is important.
-In spite of all the fast backbones, CDN-s etc. I did mention above that Veerotech offers Cloudflare integration with their Railgun service, that enables faster data delivery from remote servers.
+In spite of all the fast backbones, CDN-s etc. I did mention above that VeeroTech offers Cloudflare integration with their Railgun service, which enables faster data delivery from remote servers.
 Still, it’s only fair to list the server locations they offer.

-There are providers that offer various server loactions – Europe, USA east, and/or west coast etc. Veerotech has servers exclusively in North Carolina (USA east coast).
+There are providers that offer various server locations – Europe, USA east, and/or west coast etc. VeeroTech has servers exclusively in North Carolina (USA east coast).
 What I like is the fact that they own their servers -there are providers that are hundreds of miles away from “their” hosting servers, with another company doing the hardware maintenance.
-It’s not a big deal, if the “outsourcing” company is a good one, but I feel better (100% subjective remark) knowing I’m having business with the “1st hand” so to speak.
+It’s not a big deal if the “outsourcing” company is a good one, but I feel better (100% subjective remark) knowing I’m having business with the “1st hand” so to speak.

-US east cost server location is good if one wants to “cover” both the US and European visitors.
-For Europe “primarily”, it would be better if server location is in Germany, Holland, or “at least” the UK, of course.
+US east coast server location is good if one wants to “cover” both the US and European visitors.
+For Europe “primarily”, it would be better if the server location is in Germany, Holland, or “at least” the UK, of course.

 5. Metrics – first test results

 I wrote in detail on website performance measurement in the post: Measuring performance.

 First thing I noticed, in HetrixTools (affiliate link) uptime monitor, was the average page load time change, after moving from Justhost to VeeroTech hosting:

 Of course, it was still early for any conclusions.
 Waited a few days for some, “preliminary” Google Analytics stats of website visitors:

 It all looks fine for the start, but I’ll be monitoring the situation in the following month, or two and then have some better, comparable data.

 I was curious whether I’m really getting the listed resources (chapter 4) for each cPanel, or will the load of one website cause the others to perform slower, so I set up an experiment. 🙂